Lattice birth-and-death processes: Proof of Theorem

 \end{prop}

-The proof can be done constructively, ``from one jump to another'', following the proof of the existence and uniqueness theorem for a similar equation in continuous settings \cite[Theorem 2.1.6]{Bezborodovthesis}.
-The assertion \eqref{scrounge-1} follows from comparison with the Yule process.
+The proof can be done constructively, ``from one jump to another'', following the proof of the existence and uniqueness theorem for a similar equation in continuous space settings, see \cite{Bez15} or \cite[Theorem 2.1.6]{Bezborodovthesis}.
+The assertion \eqref{scrounge-1} follows from \eqref{smolder} and comparison with the Yule process.
 The Yule process $(Z_t)_{t\geq0}$ is an $\N$-valued birth process such that for all $n \in \N$

 for some $\mu >0$; see e.g. \cite[Chapter 3]{Branch1} or \cite{Yuleproc}, and references therein.

 Note that \eqref{scrounge-1} implies

 since $w$ is summable and therefore bounded.